 Configuring Harbor

-Create a project and a user that will be used to work with this project.
+Create a project and credentials used to work with it.

 Harbor main page...

-To access Harbor by the harbor.local domain name from your workstation, add a corresponding entry to /etc/hosts and point it to the Bastion host IP address.
+To open Harbor by the harbor.example domain name from your workstation, add a matching entry to /etc/hosts pointing to the Harbor VM’s internal IP address.

 Harbor dashboard...

 Your browser may warn about the self-signed certificate and mark the connection as “not secure”.
 In a private environment this is expected and acceptable.
-If needed, add the certificate to the trusted certificate store of your browser or operating system to remove the warning.
+If needed, add the certificate to your browser or OS trust store to suppress the warning.

 Creating a project in Harbor...